ninagroop/ninagroop/content/coaching/index.md

 * Do you feel stuck—in a job, in a toxic relationship, in unhealthy habits, or in negative thought patterns?
 * Do you feel powerless—in the workplace, in family dynamics, in the ability to make your life what you want it to be?
-* Do you feel lost—like you don't know what's next?
+* Do you feel lost and overwhelmed—like you don't know what's next or how to make sense of where you are?
 * Do you want to live with greater joy and purpose?
 * Do you want to encounter your authentic self and uncover your voice and dreams?

 If you answered yes to any of these questions, then coaching IS for you.
-Together we can turn the page and help you find the power to write your next chapter.

-Schedule your free, no-obligation introductory session to discover if coaching is right for you.
+Schedule your free, no-obligation introductory session to learn how we can work together to turn the page and help you write your next chapter.

 <div style="float:right;"><featured-products id="prod_JxZxiQjWAhhMpc"></featured-products></div>